 - Bring a large pot of water to a rolling boil.

 - Add in a good handful of salt.
 Add pasta.
-Cook aldente or until pasta is slightly undercooked.
+Cook al dente or until pasta is slightly undercooked.1/2 Pound Angel Hair Pasta

 - Using tongs remove pasta from water into a colander.
 Reserve cooking liquid.

-- While pasta is cooking, add garlic and olive oil to a very large skillet.
+- While pasta is cooking, add garlic and olive oil to a very large skillet and stir to keep from sticking.5 Large Garlic Cloves, 2 Tablespoons Olive Oil

-- Turn the heat on medium and cook until garlic becomes soft, about two minutes.
+- Turn the medium heat and cook until garlic becomes soft, about two minutes.

-- Turn the heat to a medium-high and add tomatoes and salt.
-Cook two minutes.
+- Turn the heat to a medium-high and add tomatoes and salt to the pan.
+Cook two minutes.2 Pounds Cherry or Grape Tomatoes, 3/4 teaspoon Salt

 - Add 1/2 cup of starchy cooking liquid leftover from pasta.
 Bring the mixture to a boil and reduce to a simmer for five minutes — the tomatoes should be starting to burst.
 If they haven’t gently push on them using the back of a wooden spoon.
 You only want about half to burst.